 Finally, if a pedestrian accident occurred in an area where bicycling on the sidewalk is illegal, the bicyclist will likely be found liable for the accident.

 Yes, as long as the sidewalk is on city property, the city can generally be held liable for a slip and fall accident.
 This is especially true if the city was previously aware of the dangerous sidewalk yet did nothing to address it.
 Worse, is when a city is aware of prior injuries caused by a dangerous sidewalk and still does not take reasonable measures to address the issue.

-Under California premises liability law, all property owners — including the city — are required to keep their property in a reasonably safe condition.
+Under California premises liability law, all property owners -- including the city -- are required to keep their property in a reasonably safe condition.
 This includes maintaining sidewalks and any areas where a pedestrian may be in good condition.

 In order to establish premises liability, a pedestrian needs to prove that: